ionoid/docs.ionoid.io/docs/apps/README.md

                         - "/etc/hello-world-environment1"
                         - "/etc/hello-world-environment2"

+                # Path to Optional start command to be executed before
+                # main executable App
+                start-command:   /bin/echo "hello-world stopped"

-                # Path to executable App with its arguments
+                # Path to main executable App with its arguments
                 # relative to the App filesystem
                 command:        /bin/hello-world

-                # Path to Optional command to stop a daemon.
+                # Path to Optional stop command to be executed after
+                # main executable App is being stopped or has finished
                 stop-command:   /bin/echo "hello-world stopped"

-                # Daemon Command type takes one of these values:
+                # App Command type takes one of these values:
                 # * simple:     the process configured with command
-                #               is the main process of the service.
+                #               is the main process of the App.
                 #               This is the default value if daemon is
                 #               not set.
                 # * forking:    it is expected that the process configured